hoverbike1/TOTK-Mods-collection/README.md

 - **FPS** : Changes the game's framerate lock
 If you are under the framerate lock defined by the mod, the game will be in slow motion, and sped up if you are over the defined framerate lock.
 Cinematics will be sped up when you go over 30FPS.
 You need to combine with a dynamic fps mod to fix this behavior.
-*Why should I use the 30fps mod ?* : In vanilla, the game locks to 20 fps when you hit even 29fps, the mod corrects this.
+*Why should I use the 30fps mod ?* : In vanilla, the game locks to 20 fps if your framerate is anything lower than 30, the mod corrects this.
 </br>

 - **Dynamic FPS** : Matches the game clock to your framerate and fixes slow motion when under the framerate lock, works well when coupled with any of the FPS mods above.